dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/delete_geometry.rst

    The Delete Geometry node.

-The *Delete Geometry* node removes the part of the geometry that is selected.
+The *Delete Geometry* node removes the selected part of a geometry.

-For meshes, which elements are deleted depeds on the domain of the input seletion attribute.
+For meshes, which elements are deleted depends on the domain of the input selection attribute.
 For example, if it is a face selection, faces are removed.